Department Website

 Program Description

 The College's Language and Mind major is an interdisciplinary approach to understanding the human mind through the study of language.
-At the core of Cognitive Science, this endeavor has emerged as a preeminent research frontier, forging links across the humanities, the social sciences, and the natural sciences.
+At the core of cognitive science, this endeavor has emerged as a preeminent research frontier, forging links across the humanities, the social sciences, and the natural sciences.
 Reflecting the interdisciplinary character of this frontier, the Language and Mind program is strongly integrative, drawing courses from three departments: Linguistics, Psychology, and Philosophy.
 Human language is at the center of the Language and Mind program of study, but the major is broader than Linguistics; the program also incorporates psychological experimentation techniques and philosophical inquiry.
 The aim is to give students the necessary background for exploration of new perspectives for both language and the human mind.

 Joint Honors